Training visa (Subclass 407) or Training visa (Class GF) (Subclass 407): What is this visa for

 Members of your family unit can be included in your application for a Training visa.
 If they have not made a combined application with you, they must be listed in the nomination and your sponsor must agree to sponsor them as subsequent entrants.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if this visa is suitable for you (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if this visa is suitable for you (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa